 City field: recreation and events

 The former Gashouder building located opposite Het Radium serves as the unmissable landmark for the city field: a large, green field of grass where visitors can come to enjoy a picnic or spend some time perfecting their football skills.
 This field also offers space for events and concerts that reflect the general atmosphere and possibilities offered by Frontenpark.
-In September 2019, the Bruis festival will be the first event hosted on the city field.
+In August/September 2019, the Bruis festival will be the first event hosted on the city field.
 This will serve as a test case for any future events.

 De Krul: from slip road to eye-catcher